You’re not ready to stop contributing to society, so you’re looking for driving jobs for retired police officers.

 As a chauffeur, you can be self-employed and set up your own business, or you can contract for a company.

-Being a bus driver is one of the great part-time driving jobs for retirees.
+Being a bus driver is one of the great part-time driving jobs for retired police officers.

 Bus drivers follow a set route within a certain time frame and are responsible for getting their busload of passengers to their destinations safely.

 It is a job that requires you to be able to work under pressure, which can be caused by traffic, difficult passengers, timetabling, equipment, and even the weather.

 You will need a good understanding of customer service and the ability to handle money, though usually transactions are now made via mobile app or card, especially since the start of the pandemic.

 In the US, the median annual salary for a bus driver is $53,920.
 The equivalent job in the UK is £22,135.